shoeffner/monty/01_HelloPython/slides.md

 [^print]: "printing" means to output something, usually on the terminal.
 Don't bring out your printers and throw stacks of paper at us.
 We have nothing to throw back.

+\cliqr{Do you know about the terminal/command line/command prompt on your system?}

 # Hello World Pseudocode